apostrophecms/apostrophe-documentation/tutorials/getting-started/02-creating-your-first-project.md

     node app.js
     ```

-You now have a test project up and running!
-You should be able to visit `http://localhost:3000` and view your site.
+You have a test project up and running!
+Visit `http://localhost:3000` and view your site.
 You'll see a very simple home page... too simple!
 We'll fix that in a moment by adding more page types and some editable areas.

 ![The boilerplate homepage](../../.gitbook/assets/boilerplate_loggedout.png)